JetBrains/Qodana/topics/python-draft.md

 Make sure that your project repository is accessible by GitLab CI/CD.

-In the root directory of your project, save the `.gitlab-ci.yml` file.
-This file will contain the pipeline configuration that will be used by GitLab CI/CD from below:
+In the root directory of your project, create the `.gitlab-ci.yml` file.
+Save this configuration to the `.gitlab-ci-yml`
+file:

 ```yaml
 qodana: